 For further information about Electronic Document and Records Management Systems, see EDRMS FAQ.

-If you have records in non-paper format, i.e. computer tapes, discs, microfilm, microfiche, photographs, films, audio and video tapes, contact Collection Management Services, providing details of the records including their format, and the series to which they belong.
+If you have records in non-paper format, i.e. computer tapes, discs, microfilm, microfiche, photographs, films, audio and video tapes, contact the Archive Team, providing details of the records including their format, and the series to which they belong.
 Advice will be provided on a case-by-case basis.